THE W.A. FRANKE COLLEGE OF BUSINESS

 Thomas P. Smith ('91) 2009

-Thomas P. Smith, 1991 M.B.A., is chairman of the board and co-founder of TASER International, headquartered in Scottsdale.
-Smith served as the company president from April 1994 through October 2006.
+Thomas P. Smith, 1991 MBA, is co-founder and former chairman of the board of TASER International, headquartered in Scottsdale.
+Mr. Smith served as the company’s president from April 1994 through October 2006.
 As the prime manager of domestic and international sales, he travels worldwide to conduct presentations for government officials and law enforcement agencies.
+Along with his brother Rick, Mr. Smith was awarded the 2002 Ernst & Young Entrepreneur of the Year Award, awarded by CNN, AT&T, NASDAQ, and USA Today.

 Richard Stone ('77) 2007